schumbar/CMPE255_Team_Project/README.md

 - Team Members: Shawn Chumbar, Dhruval Shah, and Sajal Agarwal

-The project plan is transcribed below for ease of reading.
+The project plan is transcribed below as markdown for ease of reading.

 ## Project Title: Research Paper Summarization